Quantco/glum/docs/tutorials/getting_started/getting_started.md

 Welcome to `quantcore.glm`!
 Generalized linear models (GLMs) are a core statistical tool that include many common methods like least-squares regression, Poisson regression, and logistic regression as special cases.
 At QuantCo, we have developed `quantcore.glm`, a fast Python-first GLM library.

 The purpose of this tutorial is to show the basics of `quantcore.glm`.
 It assumes a working knowledge of python, regularized linear models, and machine learning.
 The API is very similar to sklearn.
-(Afterall, `quantcore.glm` is based on a fork of scikit-learn).
+(After all, `quantcore.glm` is based on a fork of scikit-learn).

 If you have not done so already, please refer to our [installation instructions](https://github.com/Quantco/quantcore.glm#installation) for installing `quantcore.glm`.